-- 1. From the Home tab in Setup, enter App in the Quick Find box, then select App Manager - 2.
+- 1. From Setup, in the Quick Find box, enter App, and then select App Manager. - 2.
 Click New Lightning App, and walk through the New Lightning App wizard. - 3.
 On the App Details and Branding page, give your app a name and description, set its primary branding color, and give it a logo. - Tip: The app description displays alongside the icon in the App Launcher.
 Make the description meaningful to your users. - 4.
 On the App Options page, select Console navigation.
 If you want to use Lightning Service Setup, select Include Service Setup. - 5.
 On the Utility Bar page, add any utilities that you want your console users to work with. - 6.
 On the Select Items page, add the items you want to include in the console app. - 7.
 On the Navigation Rules page, determine how you want records to open in your console app.
 Choose an object and decide whether it opens as a workspace tab or as a subtab of a related record. - Tip: Use navigation rules to keep your console users efficient.
 For example, define a rule so that when a user clicks a contact, it opens as a subtab of that contact's related account. - 8.
-On the Assign to User Profiles page, select the profiles you want to access the console app.
+On the Assign to User Profiles page, select the profiles you want to access the console app. - 9.
+Save your work.

 Who Can Access Lightning Console Apps?

-Customize Your Lightning Console Pages

-Customize Your Lightning Console App with Utilities

-Lightning Experience Console Limitations
+Customize Lightning Pages for Lightning Console Apps Customize Your Lightning Console App with Utilities Lightning Experience Console Limitations